Sunday 21st August

 From the top of Suiattle Pass the sky was vividly blue and the rock formations striking.
 We have been so fortunate with the weather in Washington.
 It is a state usually associated with rain.
 We started weaving down into a deep lush valley, whilst gazing out at the Northern Cascade peaks in the distance.
 From time to time we would stop to pick blueberries, a habit we have been doing the last few days.
 I told Conrad he needed the fructose for energy.
 I couldn’t help but wish the berries were soaked in sugar and baked in a pie though!

 By the afternoon clouds had begun to form above us.
 It was a welcome relief from the sun, as long as it didn’t bring rain!
-Following lunch and an akward foot soak in a bug-infested creek, we crossed the South Fork Agnes Creek over a series of fallen-trees.
+Following lunch and an awkward foot soak in a bug-infested creek, we crossed the South Fork Agnes Creek over a series of fallen-trees.
 I was so happy I didn’t have to take my shoes off.

 The rest of the hike took us through the valley floor, over undulating terrain of ferns and berries.
 At one over-grown point I noticed on the GPS that we were exactly 100 miles from Manning Park, our final destination!
 Hurrah!
 We made camp right next to a loud creek under tree cover incase the grey clouds turned into a storm.
 We are only 5 miles from tomorrow’s Stehekin bus!